tanvirchahal/Guides/Linux/readme.md

 * `}` - move forward one paragraph
 * `u` - Undo the last action (you may keep pressing u to keep undoing)
 * `U` (Note: capital) - Undo all changes to the current line

+## Wildcards 🦄

+* `*` - represents zero or more characters
+* `?` - represents a single character
+* `[]` - represents a range of characters

+## Permissions 🔐

+* `r` read - you may view the contents of the file.
+* `w` write - you may change the contents of the file.
+* `x` execute - you may execute or run the file if it is a program or script.

+For every file we define 3 sets of people for whom we may specify permissions.

+* `owner` - a single person who owns the file. (typically the person who created the file but ownership may be granted to some one else by certain users)
+* `group` - every file belongs to a single group.
+* `others` - everyone else who is not in the group or the owner.